#1E1E1E

 A photo of a person sitting at a desk and working on a computer.

-How to write an abstract in 4 simple steps.
+How to write an abstract in 4 steps (with examples).

 1. Describe the background, question, and goals.

 Everyone has had the experience of getting caught in the rain.
 But why does it rain?
-My intuition is that by analyzing barometer data, I will be able to determine the likelihood that it will rain on any given day.
+By analyzing barometer data, I will be able to determine the likelihood that it will rain on any given day.

 This simple example makes it easy to see the critical details: There’s background (rain), a question (why?), and a goal (figuring out the likelihood of rain).